solana-foundation/developer-content/content/guides/buildadapp/rust-basics.md

 ## What you will learn

 - rust basic syntax
-- rust ownership and borrowing
 - rust functions
 - rust structs and implementations
+- rust ownership and borrowing
+- rust references without ownership

 ## Introduction